end2endzone/end2endzone-hugo/content/blog/2015-01-27-officereadonly-how-to-open-microsoft-office-documents-as-read-only.md

 Microsoft Office does not supports opening files as read-only when right-clicking a document from the File Explorer menu and it does not support opening file as read-only from the command prompt.

-OfficeReadOnly was created to solve this issue.<!--more-->
+OfficeReadOnly was created to solve this issue.
 The only way to open a document read-only is to first open the appropriate application for the document and then use the "_**File**_" menu and select "_**Open**_".
 Then, user has to browse to the actual file and change the opening mode from "**_Open_**" to "**_Open Read-Only_**" and finally click the file.
 That is a long process for a task that should be simpler.

 OfficeReadOnly makes it easy to open a document as read-only right from the File Explorer.
 Simply right-click a document and select "**_Open with Office Read-Only_**".